teamtomo/starfile/README.md

 https://doi.org/10.1021/ci00002a020
 ```
 ## Features
-- Clean, simple API for reading and writing of STAR files
 - Easy to install and use
-- Uses pandas `DataFrame`s to encourage and facilitate further analysis
+- Simple API for reading of STAR files as pandas `DataFrame` objects
+- Simple API for writing of STAR files from pandas `DataFrame` objects
 - Conversion to Excel speadsheet (.xlsx)